Diabetes medication: SGLT2 inhibitors

-The side effects of SGLT-2 inhibitors are derived directly from their mechanism of action; these include an increased risk of: ketoacidosis, urinary tract infections, candidal vulvovaginitis, and hypoglycemia.
+The side effects of SGLT2 inhibitors are derived directly from their mechanism of action; these include an increased risk of: ketoacidosis, urinary tract infections, candidal vulvovaginitis, and hypoglycemia.

 Comparison

 The following table compares some common anti-diabetic agents, generalizing classes, although there may be substantial variation in individual drugs of each class.
 When the table makes a comparison such as "lower risk" or "more convenient" the comparison is with the other drugs on the table.

-Generic
+Generics

 Many anti-diabetes drugs are available as generics.
 These include: